Does this sound familiar?

 Now you are doing exactly what you asked of your child a few minutes back.
 Kids notice these things.
 And they learn.
 At first it may seem a little weird, but once you both get used to it, your child might surprise you by asking to be excused for a few minutes instead of lashing back at you.

 Going back to where we started, if you need to go to the grocery story, no doubt your first preference would be for the kids to drop what they are doing and happily skip out the door behind you.
-That is of course the best case scenario.
+That is the best-case scenario.

 In Conclusion